nthorne/todo.txt-cli-again-addon/README.md

     $ todo.sh again 12 +31d
     12 dates on this task will drift due:2015-03-31  ; adjust by days to keep task on the last day of the month

+## Configuraion

+If the environment variable `TODO_NO_AGAIN_IF_NOT_TAGGED` is set, then again will only re-add tasks that have an again tag in them, making the again command a drop-in replacement for the `do` command for any tasks without the again tag.
+See Examples for usage.

 # Examples

 Here are some examples that demonstrate how the again add-on works.